bertrik/nicenano-example/README.md

 ```

 ## Running the example
-Once platformio is installed in the virtual env, you can compile and upload the example program:
+Once the virtual env is activated and platformio is installed in it, you can compile and upload the example program:
-* Connect the supermini to USB and upload the program using
+* Connect the supermini to USB and upload the program:
 ```sh
 pio run -t upload
 ```
-* You should now be able to see the simple command shell on it
+* You should now be able to see the simple command shell on it:
 ```sh
 pio device monitor
 ```